kenjindomini/pancake_project/README.md

     * If we could get call routes working this might be a prime candidate for converting to a function.
 * Building a working vagrantfile that will still allow the site to be reached from the host machine.
 * Testing version of node prior to 4.1.1 via NVM.
+* Pagination breaks when using the POC buttons.
+    * clicking on a page number then clicking next doesn't seem to behave as expected.

 ### Setup
 #### Vagrant(automated)